Digital-first, omnichannel platform built for enterprises

 Severity Level 4 problems could have the following characteristics:

-Severity 1 Case Submission and Handling.
-For all Level 1 severity issues (“Severity 1”), Customer shall engage via either the Case Portal registering it as a Severity 1 or email firstname.lastname@example.org and a Severity 1 case will be automatically be logged.
-Khoros shall provide electronic updates to Customer regarding its progress toward resolution of Severity 1 issues at regular intervals, initially targeted to be no more than every 30 minutes (or as the parties may otherwise agree) until a resolution or work-around has been provided.
+Severity 1 Service Incident Submission and Handling.
+For all Level 1 severity issues (“Severity 1”), Customer shall engage via either the Case Portal registering it as a Severity 1 or email firstname.lastname@example.org and a Severity 1 Service Incident will be automatically logged.
+Khoros shall provide updates to Customer regarding its progress toward resolution of Severity 1 issues at regular intervals, initially targeted to be no more than every 30 minutes (or as the parties may otherwise agree) until a resolution or work-around has been provided.
 Reproducible errors that cannot promptly be resolved will be escalated to Khoros engineering personnel for further investigation and analysis before being returned to Customer for additional information.
-Updates will be provided via email.
+Updates will be provided via email in Service Incident.

 Prioritization.
 Khoros requests that customers assist with prioritizing their issues through the Case Portal.
 This ensures that Khoros support focuses on those issues most important, at that point in time, to the customer.
 This prioritization (High, Normal, and Low) is separate from Severity levels as defined above and reflects instead the customer’s specific priority in the context of that customer’s business operations.